resoai/TileBoard/TILE_EXAMPLES.md

 ```

 #### SCENE
 Doing the same as SCRIPT.
-Activates scene in tap.
+Activates scene in tap.<br>
 ```js
 {
    position: [1, 2],